 What The Acts of John Can Teach Us

-Heretical as it may have been, the Acts of John communicates a profound spirituality – above all, in its so-called hymn of the dance.
-As the apostle John remembers Jesus’ final hours, he recalls that, just before he was arrested, Jesus invited his disciples to join him in a hymn.
+Heretical as it may have been, the Acts of John communicates a profound spirituality—above all, in the so-called hymn of the dance.
+As the Apostle John remembers Jesus’ final hours, he recalls that, just before he was arrested, Jesus invited his disciples to join him in a hymn.
 John says:

 Jesus had us join hands and form a circle.
 Placing himself in the middle, he said, “Respond to me with ‘Amen,’” and he led off the song.

 What follows is a hymn and dance that an early Christian community most likely once performed.
 The leader begins with praise of God: “Glory to you, Father,” and the people in the circle, as they move around, say, “Amen.”
 As the responsive hymn continues, the distinction between the leader, who speaks as Christ, and the singing people begins to fade: